 But the “big three” are nothing short of formidable.
 The European starling, a non-native bird species, was brought to the United States in 1890, to Central Park in New York City because a group of Shakespeare enthusiasts were determined to introduce every bird ever mentioned- in a Shakespeare publication or play- to the land of the free.

-Since then the European starling population has grown, like a cancer, to 200 million plus throughout North America, constituting one third of the World’s starling population.
-Despite the fact that 10 percent of starlings are killed off by other starlings- turf wars- they are nearly impossible to control.
+Since then the European starling population has grown to 200 million-plus throughout North America, constituting one-third of the world’s starling population.
+Despite the fact that 10 percent of starlings are killed off by other starlings in turf wars, they are nearly impossible to control.

 Starlings also carry and transmit diseases which include meningitis, as well as seven different forms of encephalitis; bacterial diseases such as erysipeloid, salmonellosis, parathyroid, pasteurellosis, and listeriosis; mycotic (fungal) diseases like aspergillosis, blastomycosis among others.
 It is estimated that there are as many as 65 different diseases transmittable to humans or domestic animals by European starlings, House sparrows and Feral pigeons.